CityofToronto/bdit_data-sources/here/here_aggregation.md

   | 1234 | 2021-02-19 | Weekday | 06:00:00 |3| 11.79 | 1.23 |
 | 1224 | 2021-02-19 | Weekday | 06:30:00 | 4|13.09 | 1.34 |

 **Step 1**: Calculate corridor's total length and the number of segments that make up the corridor.
-Knowing the total length and the total number of segments can allow us to filter corridors that does not have enough data for aggregation.
+Knowing the total length and the total number of segments can allow us to filter corridors that do not have enough data for aggregation.

 ```sql
 -- Calculate corridor length and number of links